Kosovo opposition wins snap polls against ex-war commanders

 Kosovo's opposition parties have won a snap election, overcoming the former independence fighters who have governed the country since its war 20 years ago.

-With 96% of the votes counted Monday, the left-wing Movement for Self-Determination Party, or LVV, has 26% of the votes, one percentage point more than the conservative Democratic League of Kosovo, or LDK, also formerly in opposition.
+With 96% of the votes counted Monday, the left-wing Movement for Self-Determination, or Vetevendosje, has 26% of the votes, one percentage point more than the conservative Democratic League of Kosovo, or LDK, also formerly in opposition.

 The former governing Democratic Party of Kosovo conceded defeat after winning 21%, followed by its governing ally, the Alliance for Kosovo's Future, of outgoing Prime Minister Ramush Haradinaj with 12%.